starring Dustin Hoffman, Susan George,

 All artists are solid bullshit merchants.
 The greater the talent, the higher the wall of dung placed between us and them; and with Peckinpah, the finest American filmmaker of the Nixon years, one often needed to be helicoptered in just to reach the other side of it.
 It's a test of our own critical faculties: do we accept what’s on the surface or do we have the ability to dig beneath layers, to question our own assumptions and prejudices, to pry off masks and find the human heart throbbing somewhere within?
 The harder they make it for us — whether via inscrutable personas or ridiculous, off-putting comments in interviews — the easier it is to separate the true passengers from the bandwagon-of-the-moment jumpers, the real critics from the lazy jackasses content to label Straw Dogs "justification for the manliness of rape and killing" after a single viewing.
 To my mind, Peckinpah's goading of the press, be it a Playboy interviewer or some yo-yo from the Wallahatchee Beacon, isn't terribly different from Spike Jonze stating with a straight face that location scouts for Being John Malkovich found an honest-to-goodness 7 1/2 Floor: both lit a match to the snarling Rottweiler of accepted critical authority and neither was surprised to see the pooch go up in flames.

 Spike Jonze, though, is a wacky kid playing with his Tonka trucks in the sandbox of indie-hued postmodernism (whatever the fuck that means); Peckinpah was a hard-drinking son of the open plains with both World War II and several marriages under his belt.
 And he knew women.
 Oh, how he knew women.
 He knew the spoiled-silly, self-centered, childish little girls who half-heartedly milk the tit of "independence" while still expecting to have their bills and dinner tabs paid at the flutter of an eyelash.
-He knew the girls who look to society (which is to say, men) to provide their happiness (which is to say, financial security), only to limp into their still-single thirties-and-beyond as bitter, dissatisfied, unfulfilled, coiled-up little balls of sarcasm-posing-as-humor directed at any stray male foolish enough to attempt flattery — despite said females' basic wardrobe consisting of B-cup tits push-bra'ed up through an attention-craving neckline like a fucking alien bursting out of John Hurt's stomach.
-(Hard to protest, ladies, when your chins are resting on your cleavage.)
+He knew the girls who look to society (which is to say, men) to provide their happiness (which is to say, financial security), only to limp into their still-single thirties-and-beyond as bitter, unfulfilled, coiled-up little balls of sarcasm-posing-as-humor with poison darts aimed at any less-than-alpha male foolish enough to attempt flattery — and this, despite said females' basic wardrobe consisting of B-cup tits push-bra'ed up through an attention-craving neckline like a fucking alien bursting out of John Hurt's stomach.
+(Hard to soapbox about "objectification," ladies, when your chins are resting on your cleavage.)

 Likewise, Peckinpah knew what his generation of men had been, for better or for worse.
-And peeking over the brow of the hill, he saw tomorrow's hordes taking their sweet time as they shuffled their way toward a generational seat already growing cold: a bunch of boys whose daddies didn't stick around, raised by women and molded in an increasingly feminized society taking the idea of righting yesterday's wrongs and making a new Christianity out of it.
-Dickless douchebags who don’t know how to take care of a woman, who shy away from the male imperative because they deem it to be a club wielded by "the patriarchy," ready to deny the very blood coursing through their veins in some misguided stab at social corrective.
-The coming of the Me Generation '70s, the retreat from genuine social engagement and risking one's neck for change; a self-satisfied, well-fed America ensconced in its comfy living rooms, patting its bellies, and cranking up the volume on Archie Bunker and the Fonz, rolling its eyes at Walter Cronkite talking about yet another development in the prolonging of Vietnam, or another crime committed somewhere over on the black side of town.
+And peeking over the brow of the hill, he saw tomorrow's hordes taking their sweet time as they shuffled their way toward a generational seat already growing cold: a bunch of boys whose daddies didn't stick around, raised by women and molded in an increasingly feminized society hellbent on taking the idea of righting yesterday's wrongs and making a new Christianity out of it.
+He saw dickless douchebags who don't know how to take care of a woman, who shy away from the male imperative because they deem it to be a club wielded by "the patriarchy," ready to deny the very blood coursing through their veins in some misguided stab at social corrective.
+What it all added up to: the coming of the Me Generation '70s, the retreat from genuine social engagement and risking one's neck for change; a self-satisfied, well-fed America ensconced in its comfy living rooms, patting its bellies, and cranking up the volume on Archie Bunker and the Fonz, rolling its eyes at Walter Cronkite talking about yet another development in the prolonging of Vietnam, or yet another crime committed somewhere over on the black side of town.

-With Straw Dogs, Peckinpah takes the former and marries it to the latter on the altar of a savage animal kingdom devoid of grace or beauty; or at least, it's a world where such things are revealed as mere pretense soon enough.
-You can quibble with the airlessness of his vision here but it's his prerogative as an artist — no more offensive on its own merits than a candy-colored musical or whimsical rom-com or cloying indie "hit" where even the barista at Starbucks is full of quirk.
-Besides, Peckinpah makes it resonate.
+With Straw Dogs, Peckinpah takes the ancient nature of Woman and marries it to the neutered spectacle of the Modern Male on the altar of a savage animal kingdom devoid of grace or beauty; or at least, it's a world where such things are revealed as mere pretense soon enough.
+You can quibble with the airlessness of his vision here but it's his prerogative as an artist — no more offensive on its own merits than a candy-colored musical or whimsical rom-com or cloying indie smash where even the barista at Starbucks is full of pre-fab "quirk."
+Besides, Peckinpah makes it all resonate.
 His England is no England, but the hostile, strange land that America itself resembled for many middle-class David Sumners by 1971.
 Men shoot birds with aplomb because it's what men do.
 It's only a matter of time before they turn the guns on each other.

 Never mind the workers-turned-Goliaths, though; Peckinpah considered David the true "heavy" of the piece.
 (And he is.)
 If NOW members got their tits in a wringer because Amy’s rape scene called 'em on all those nights they donned flavored lingerie and played Sexy Burglar Ravishes the Lady of the House, well, the men of the world weren’t exactly writing Bloody Sam any thank-you letters.
 David Sumner is no underdog hero who "finally learns to stand up for himself" (à la the film’s trailer and promotional materials), he’s a bitter, seething, socially inept coward whose wormy little smile scarcely bothers to mask his sense of superiority and impatience with all those who aren't "astro-mathematicians" given grants to retire to the English countryside and piece together great academic tomes.
 He’s a high-handed, supercilious turd whose idea of rational communication with his wife is, "I love you, but I want you to leave me alone" or "you know, you’re not so dumb"; whose idea of entertaining a visit from the village vicar is to argue about religion before putting on a bagpipe record full-blast; whose idea of connubial passion includes pausing to set the bedside alarm clock.
 His method of engaging with the world around him is to either take no stand at all (fleeing the States at the height of 'Nam-era unrest because he's "never claimed to be one of the involved") or to take one far too late in the game, and without conviction (his plan to confront the workers about their cat ends with him abandoned on the moor and thoroughly cuckolded).
 Class and education form the paper-thin parchment that separates him from the low-rung yokels he’s hired to work on the farmhouse.
 Class and education — his constant reminder of the social status and good old American green he thinks the natives will bow to in worship — are what he whips out, like a monogrammed silk hanky, at the slightest invitation.